puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 canonical: "/puppet/latest/quick_writing_nix.html"
 ---

 Welcome to the writing modules section of the Quick Start Guide series.
-This document is a short walkthrough to help you become more familiar with Puppet modules, module development, and additional PE features.
+This document is a short walkthrough to help you become more familiar with Puppet modules and module development.
 Follow along to learn how to:

 * Modify a module obtained from the Forge
 * Write your own Puppet module
 * Create a site module that composes other modules into machine roles
-* Apply Puppet classes to groups with the console
+* Apply Puppet classes to the main manifest

 > Before starting this walkthrough, you should have completed the previous exercises in the [introductory quick start guide](./quick_start.html).
 You should still be logged in as root or administrator on your nodes.